sirlopu/aave_brownie_py/README.md

 # Aave Demo
+1. Awap our ETH for WETH

-1. Deposit some ETH into Aave
+2. Deposit some ETH (WETH) into Aave
-2. Borrow some asset with the ETH collateral
+3. Borrow some asset with the ETH collateral
    1. Sell that borrowed asset. (short sell)
-3. Repay everything back
+4. Repay everything back

 DEX: Paraswap, uniswap.

+Testing:
+Integration test: Kovan
+Unit tests: Mainnet-fork